kizniche/Mycodo/3.5/README.md

 Select the number of Humidity & Temperature (HT) sensors that are connected.
 Select the proper device and GPIO pin for each sensor and activate logging and graphing.

-*** Stop here.
+***Stop here.
 Wait 10 minutes, then go the Main tab and generate a graph.
 If the graph generates with data on it, continue.
 If not, stop and investigate why there is no sensor data.
-The controller will not function if there is not sensor data being acquired. ***
+The controller will not function if there is not sensor data being acquired.***

-Under the Humidity PID for an active sensor, change `PID Set Point` to the desired humidity, `PID Regulate` to 'Up', and `PID Buffer` to '0'.
+Under the Humidity PID for an active sensor, change `PID Set Point` to the desired humidity, `PID Regulate` to 'Up', and `PID Buffer` to 0.

 Set the `Relay No.` of the up-regulating PID (represented by an Up arrow) to the relay attached to your humidification device.

 Set `P` to 1, `I` to 0, `D` to 0, then turn the Humidity PID on with the ON button.

 At this point, the humidifier should be turning on and off at some interval.
 Generate '6 Hour Seperate' graphs from the Main tab to identify how well the humidity is regulated to the set point.
-What is meant by well-regulated will vary, depending on your specific application and tollerances.
+What is meant by well-regulated will vary, depending on your specific application and tolerances.
 Most applications would like to see the proper humidity attained within a reasonable amount of time and not oscillate (go higher and lower) too much from the set point.

 If the humidity is not reaching the set point after a reasonable amount of time, increase the P value until it does.
 Experiment with different configurations involving `Read Interval` and `P` to achieve an acceptable regulation.
 Avoid changing the `I` and `D` from 0 until a working regulation is achieved with P alone.